 We put together the annual CSE Winter Light Show: a display of over 250,000 lights individually sequenced to music every December in the Civil Engineering Courtyard.
 It hosts a huge variety of light features, including a snowman band, a 22’ tall lit tree, and a 12’ by 4’ LED matrix.
 We build and program the control boards, build the light features, and individually sequence each light to music.
-The show has become an annual campus tradition, as well as a Teslaworks tradition.
-We are looking to recruit as many as people as possible to work on the project.
-No experience is needed, and students from all types of majors contribute to the light show.
-If you love lights, consider helping out with this amazing event!
+The show has become an annual campus and Teslaworks tradition.
+We are recruiting as many students as possible, from all majors and experience levels, to work on the project.
+If you love lights, we’d love for you to help out with this amazing event!

 General Focus Areas

-Programming, CAD, soldering, electrical engineering, event coordination, metal/wood working, design, building
+Programming, soldering, electrical engineering, event coordination, woodworking, design, building, CAD, teamwork

-If you want to learn more about the project, come to one of our project meetings or contact Ashmita Sarma ([email protected]).
+If you want to learn more about the project, come to one of our project meetings or contact Brooke Bear ([email protected]).